 •Baby may gag more than on purees, and that can seem scary.
 But gagging is okay and different from choking.*

 Let’s say our family dinner one night is salmon with carrots and potatoes.
 If we are just introducing solids, I’ll steam the carrots without any seasoning and cut long thin pieces and put them directly on the high chair tray.
-If baby has already eaten carrots and not tried a new food in a few days, I’ll add some of the salmon (without oil or seasoning) to the high chair tray as well.
+The carrots should still maintain their shape so baby can grab onto them, but be soft enough to easily mash.
+If baby has already eaten carrots and not tried a new food in a few days, I’ll add some of the salmon (without oil or seasoning) to the tray.
 When something small like peas or black beans are a part of our meal, I’ll just throw some of those on the baby’s tray (without any salt).

 Pay attention to this part again: I just put that food on the baby’s tray.
 That’s all!
 Then I sit down with my family and actually eat my meal.
 We keep an eye on the baby sitting next to us, but we all have our hands free to feed ourselves!
 It’s wonderful!

 When should you start solids?